Corpse flower Titan VanCoug

 A late bloomer at 17, Titan VanCoug’s first bloom in July 2019 was most likely delayed because its corm (tuber) cloned itself.
 Corpse flowers put up only one leaf at a time.
 The pot that contains Titan VanCoug has had as many as four leaves showing at once, evidence that four separate corms are growing together in one pot.

 Sylvester retired as associate professor of molecular biosciences in 2021, leaving Instruction and Classroom Support Technician Dawn Freeman in charge of Titan VanCoug’s care.
-Under her watch, a second bloom occurred in August 2022.

 back to top